 Ironically, except for one trip to the Bahnhof (train station) I never needed the car because Andy was dying to see the Matterhorn and decided to leave immediately and then come back for more Austria an two weeks.
 Fortunately for me, when I told the car's owner that Andy had already left he said to enjoy the car anyway as he did not need it until Thursday.
 Enjoy it I have.

 Wednesday I drove about 30 kilometers to a ski resort, Bad Kleinkircheim.
 It's about time that I started visiting larger ski areas.
 The town boasts a decent sized ski area and a monster sized Roman Spa.
-Being a bigger fan of clothes than most (and since my skiing is already paid for) I opted to spend the day enjoying what little bit of soft snow was left before a week of forecasted beautiful blue sky.
+Being a bigger fan of clothes than most (and since my skiing is already paid for) I opted to spend the day enjoying what little bit of soft snow was left before a week of forecasted beautiful bl

 Unlike most U.S. ski areas Europe has lodges and restaurants dotting the slopes.
 While visiting the highest lodge I decided to hike up for some pictures (the peak was probably some 300 vertical feet above me).
 As I took my skis off to start the hike I saw a snow cat (or snow plow) loading some people into the back, which was modified into an open air taxi.
 I didn't know how much it would cost but I hopped on up.
 The driver asked for 2 Euros so I popped a coin out of my pocket in that amount and we were off.
 I felt lazy, but I decided the other day that I'm going to experience more and a snow cat ride for 3 USD isn't something that I'll do often.